-With over 55 years of experience, Shannon based Atlantic Aviation Group is one of Europe’s leading independent aviation solution providers.
-The company has a strong reputation of providing customers with a complete range of solutions including; aircraft maintenance & modifications, technical, engineering and design services, logistics and material solutions and international training and consultancy.
+With over 60 years of experience, Shannon based Atlantic Aviation Group (AAG) is one of Europe’s leading independent aviation solution providers.
+The company has a strong reputation of providing customers with a complete range of solutions including; aircraft maintenance & modifications, technical, engineering and design services, logistics and material solutions and international training.
 This reputation is built on a proud history and tradition of superior craftsmanship, technical expertise and continuous training, which is supported by our flexible, open and partnership-based customer relationships.

-The company provides a range of aviation solutions including; Part 145 Aircraft Maintenance, CAMO & Technical Services, Part 21 Design Services and the EASA Part 147 Atlantic Aviation Institute which provides aviation training to airlines, MRO’s and companies around the world.
+The company provides a range of aviation solutions including; Part 145 Aircraft Maintenance, MAA Part 145 Aircraft Maintenance (AAG Defence Services), CAMO & Technical Services, Part 21 Design Services and EASA Part 147 Training provides aviation training to airlines, MRO’s and companies around the world.

-Atlantic Aviation Group have an exceptional opportunity for a highly-motivated and career focused Crew Leader seeking a role in a challenging, fast-paced and rewarding environment.
+AAG have an exceptional opportunity for a highly-motivated career focused and ambitious Crew Leader seeking a role in a challenging, fast-paced and rewarding environment.
 Our aim as a team is to attract and develop key talent across all levels of our growing aviation business.

 The Crew Leader is responsible for crew performance and development.
 This includes, but is not limited to, individual performance, competence assessment, training, motivation, performance and discipline.
-Also the Crew Leader must;
+The Crew Leader will also be responsible for:

 - Take full responsibility and ownership of their assigned work area/zone for the duration of the check

-- Compliance with the organisational policies and procedures detailed in the Atlantic Aviation Group MOE and supporting manuals
+- Compliance with the organisation policies and procedures detailed in the Atlantic Aviation Group MOE and supporting manuals

-- Adhere to safety and deactivation/reactivation requirements, complying with the Atlantic Aviation Group safety policy at all times – identifying and rectifying potential unsafe conditions
+- Adhere to safety and deactivation and/or reactivation requirements, complying with the AAT Safety policy at all times.

-- Responsible for maintaining your assigned work area/zone in a clean and safe manner
+- Responsible for maintaining your assigned work area/ zone to the highest 5S standard ensuring it is clean and safe at all times.

-- If particular policies, legislation or standards apply to your work area/zone, ensure this is clear to your team and appropriately monitored and enforced
+- If particular policies, legislation or standards apply to your work area/ zone, ensure this is clearly communicated to your team in a timely manner and appropriately monitored and enforced.

 - Complying with the Atlantic Aviation Group internal and mandatory reporting requirements